mila3245/Comfort-food-project1/README.md

 Issues 	What went well 	What did not go well 	What we did 	What can WE improve for next time

-Leadership	We adopted situational leadership		We all led at different times during the project depending on the problem we are facing as we all have diverse experiences, so we utilised it
+Leadership	We adopted situational leadership	n/a	We all led at different times during the project depending on the problem we are facing as we all have diverse experiences, so we utilised it	We will first ask each other their areas of strength at the beginning of the meeting
-Work-sharing 	Explored our different areas of strength		So we all chose different parts where we understood more to start with
+Work-sharing 	Explored our different areas of strength	n/a	So we all chose different parts where we understood more to start with	Continue to get better with every topic by studying after the lessons
-Team working tools	We utilised all available collaborative software we know 		Microsoft teams (meeting), Trello, figma, the scrum approach, GitHub, Slack
+Team working tools	We utilised all available collaborative software we know 	n/a	Microsoft teams (meeting), Trello, figma, the scrum approach, GitHub, Slack	Seek out more ways of doing things especially using new technologies
-Problems everyone encountered was shared		Committing to Github	Due to branch formation- we deleted folder after day 2 and started all over	Tiffany gave us a recorded video.
+Problems everyone encountered was shared	communication	Committing to Github	Due to branch formation- we deleted folder after day 2 and started all over	Tiffany gave us a recorded video
--We found use of desktop GitHub most effective Technical Knowledge sharing 			More communication and use of tutorials, video clips
+-We found use of desktop GitHub most effective Technical Knowledge sharing 	Shared similar issues on APIs.
+Not being expert in it	APIs	More communication and use of tutorials, video clips 	More lesson on use of APIs

 Team Member Feedback (directed at your team member(s)):